liiamarl/6-axis-robot/README.md

 world frame movements with a 90g payload (movements are not smooth but the point was only to test the inverse kinematics): https://drive.google.com/file/d/13RQ4p_W5TPF8WYblhjcw3lXpy9PoeAgZ/view?usp=sharing

+You can find the electricals schematics and the source code in this repository, keep in mind this is still farr from finished :)